 The pencil has a distinctive green body, with black cap and white cap ring.
 It is available in a range of twelve degrees.
 Imprints are in black or white.
 My understanding is that this is Bic’s premiere woodcase pencil.

 The pencil writes very well, and sharpens easily.
 It is another pencil whose performance surpasses the appearance.
 I would guess that it could compete with major global brands on most quality aspects.
 Yet, the lacquer and imprint details unfortunately look neglected.
-Bic is major design firm, and I’m sure they could do better.
+Bic is a major design firm, and I’m sure they could do better.

 A very close look also reveals that the pencil is stamped “China”.